Tweenies: Overview and history

-The original prototypes for the Tweenies characters were designed by Sally Preisig of Mimics Productions; they were later re-scaled into two sizes for the characters shown on the series.
+The original prototypes for the Tweenies characters were designed by Sally Preisig of Mimics Productions; they were later re-scaled into two sizes for the characters shown in the series.
 In addition, Preisig also designed the character costumes and was co-constructor/developer for the Tweenies' full-size puppets.
 The costume fabric comes from the UK and was imported and dyed into their present colours; it is about the same thickness as fleece jumpers.

-Neal Scanlan Studios made the Animatronic Tweenie heads.
+Neal Scanlan Studios made the animatronic Tweenie heads.